I

 Not working, unemployed, and yet desiring that that be so is delicately terrifying.
 The terror runs counter to reason.
 It evokes chaos.

-nd in fact try to encourage in myself, the type of bold, assertive statements which shock.
+I am not at all afraid of, and in fact try to encourage in myself, the type of bold, assertive statements which shock.

 IV

-ngless eagles.
+Wingless eagles.

-we steer barren courses through dry waste.
+Alone we steer barren courses through dry waste.
 Ecstasy, brilliance and cerebral orgasms dampen the void.

-cannot argue with a flower.
+You cannot argue with a flower.
 Still blossoming decay is our excellence.

 V

-h: The evening lingers.
+Joseph: The evening lingers.
 It preys on our thoughts.
 It disturbs our souls and rouses this fear, this anguish.
 It says “I am the light” and “there is no light”.
 But mostly it is black, just black.

-with your obscure speech.
+Emezelia: You tire me with your obscure speech.
 It is late; I am weary and tomorrow we must work.
 We must earn money so that we might live.

-h: You do not know how to live.
+Joseph: You do not know how to live.
 I do not know how to live.
 But I know this, I know that we do not live, I know that at least - we have no life.
 You and I, my Emezelia, we are dead, as the lifeless phantoms that stalk our dreams.

-zelia: You tire me with your obscure speech.
+Emezelia: You tire me with your obscure speech.
 It is late; I’m so weary.
 You do not care.
 We’ll wake the kids.
 We must work, we must work, we must toil so our brows and backs survive.
 Joseph...relax...sleep...the bed is soft.

 Joseph: Such cruelty, ramming brains into frail lost beings.